stepanataccolade/docsv2/sources/ci/integrations/imageRegistries/privateRegistry.md

 - `type` is `"private docker registry"`.
 - [optional] `branches` section: specify the branches this integration is applicable to.
 You can skip this if you want your integration to be applicable for all branches..
 The `only` tag should be used when you want the integration on specific branches.
 You can also use the `except` tag to exclude specific branches.

 For more information on pushing images as part of the CI, refer our documentation on [pushing an image](/ci/advancedOptions/images/).
-In addition, read our blog - [Key concepts of using Docker in Shippable Continuous Integration](http://blog.shippable.com/key-concepts-of-shippable-ci-part-2) for more details.

 ---